Sida's work in Russia

 Climate, environment and sustainable energy

-Russia’s carbon dioxide emissions have fallen sharply since 1990 and remain the fourth highest in the world, after China, the US and India.7 Russia has large oil and gas reserves.
+Russia’s carbon dioxide emissions have fallen sharply since 1990 and remain the fourth largest in the world, after China, the United States and India.
+Russia has large reserves of oil and gas.
 This reduces the incentive to switch to renewable energy sources.
-Waterways and air are being degraded by emissions from industry, agriculture and communities.
-97% of the Baltic Sea is flooded.
+Waterways and air are degraded by emissions from industries, agriculture and communities.
+97 per cent of the Baltic Sea is eutrophic.

 Supporting climate and environment

-Sida continues to support actors working at the intersection of human rights and the environment.
-We also continue to support freedom of expression.
-Independent media play a key role in exposing environmental crimes, not least those engaged in investigative journalism.
+Sida supports actors working at the intersection of human rights and the environment.
+We also support freedom of expression.
+Independent media play a key role in exposing environmental crimes, not least those working with investigative journalism.

 Climate and environment results before 24 February 2022